WHY VISIT TURKMENISTAN

 - Novruz: 20-22 March.
 The biggest festival of the year in Turkmenistan and Central Asia.
-Usually celebrated in family circle, with tons of food.
+Usually celebrated in the family circle, with tons of food.
 A special Turkmen feast dish is semeni, a paste made from sprouted wheat and flour.
 It’s also International

 - Turkmen Horse Festival: Last Sunday of April.
 Celebrates the famous Ahal Tekke horses from Turkmenistan.
 Horse races abound around the country.